Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Trinity River FAQ

-What makes the Trinity River the best alligator gar water in the world?
+What makes the Trinity the best alligator gar water in the world?

 Slow-moving water, deep holes, abundant baitfish, low dissolved oxygen, and warm summer temperatures create ideal habitat.
 More IGFA World Records for the species have come from the Trinity corridor between Dallas and Houston than any other water body on earth.

-How big do alligator gar get on the Trinity River?
+How big do alligator gar get on the Trinity?

 60 to 100 pound fish are common on a typical six-hour trip.
 Trophy fish in the 100 to 150 pound class appear most weeks during the April through September season.
 Fish over 200 pounds are landed every year — including the catches that produced many of our 41 IGFA records.